 The petals are made in the same way.
 I used three 16 inch and four 12 inch squares.

-If you don’t want to see the raw edges of the burlap, fold and glue the edges in about 1/4 inch on all sides.
-You can so this for the leaves too if you prefer.
+If you don’t want to see the raw edges of the burlap, fold and glue the edges in about ¼ inch on all sides.
+You can do this for the leaves too if you prefer.

 The bits of glue that you see through the burlap might look white.
 In this case, hold the metal tip of the hot glue gun on the glue to re-melt it and it will dry clear.